 Keep in mind late payments can remain on a credit report for a maximum of seven years.
 While it’s not ideal to have a missed payment on your credit report, the negative impact on your credit score can lessen with time.
 It’s also possible to dispute inaccurate late payments on your credit report or even send a goodwill letter to a lender to request the removal of a derogatory mark.

-If you’re looking to build healthy financial habits, consider Vital Card.
-Not only does Vital Card reward good financial habits with credit health rewards, but it also comes with an online community.
+If you’re looking to build healthy financial habits, consider Vital Mastercard.
+Not only does Vital reward good financial habits with credit health rewards, but it also comes with an online community.

 Learn more here to see if Vital may be right for you.